David-Mahannah/WHAM/README.md

 ### Description

-A web application visualizer built using Flask, PyVis and urllib3.
+A web application visualizer built using Flask, Vis.js and urllib3.

 ### Setup
 Install the required python libraries